splash-networks/admin-panel-doc/docs/global-settings.md

 ![Attach user to team](assets/images/global-settings/stripe.png)

+These [walled garden](walled-garden.md/#stripe) entries for Stripe should also be added.

 ### Two Factor Authentication

 In Global Settings > Security you can enable this checkbox to force all users to use Two Factor Authentication.